prorocky/CyberArenaBuild/README.md

 # CyberArenaBuild
-This repo shwos off the current build for our game
+This repo shows off the current build for our game